mbhargavi916/Edureka/DAY1Gitcommands.md

 7.git log --online
 it gives all the information of the commits
+8. git push origin [branchname] before commiting to push to another branch in remote repo switch the branch or create branch by using the command
+9. git switch -c [branchname]
-8. git push origin [branchname] we have made some changes in the file and want to push the changes to our remote repository on a particular branch.
+[now any changes you made in the file if you push the command it will push to the branch that you have mentioned in the command.] we have made some changes in the file and want to push the changes to our remote repository on a particular branch.
 By using the command ‘git push,’ the local repository’s files can be synced with the remote repository on Github.

+10. git log
+    The “git log” command is handy when we want to examine the detailed log of every commit in our repository.
+By executing this command, we can view the log specific to the branch we are currently in.
+Additionally, we can use “git log -3” to display the last three logs.